simonh24/Array-Methods-and-Callbacks/README.md

 See if you can complete one or more of the following challenges:

-- [ ] Create a function that takes country initials as a parameter and returns their total number of World Cup appearances.
+- [done] Create a function that takes country initials as a parameter and returns their total number of World Cup appearances.
-- [ ] Account for ties in your 'finals' data set
+- [done for task 5.]
+Account for ties in your 'finals' data set
-- [ ] Create a function that takes country initials as a parameter and determines how many goals that country has scored in World Cup games since 1930.
+- [done] Create a function that takes country initials as a parameter and determines how many goals that country has scored in World Cup games since 1930.
-- [ ] Use `.map` to format country names into `<h1>` HTML headers.
+- [used forEach instead to get rid of repeat names, same logic as task 8 and 9] Use `.map` to format country names into `<h1>` HTML headers.

 ## FAQ